 The process for issuing, amendment and cancellation of e-Mandates is optional for banks being a Participant in the Core Scheme.
 These Participants may choose to act as Debtor Bank, as Creditor Bank, or in both roles, for offering the e-Mandate related services.
 Creditors are free to use this process, when offered by the Creditor Bank.
-Debtors are free to use this process, when offered by the Creditor involved in the e-Mandate to be issued.
+Debtors are free to use this process, when offered by the Debtor Bank and by the Creditor involved in the e-Mandate to be issued.